-Retreat sequences defined by recessional moraines indicate short-distance retreat steps (mean spacing $\mu=419$ m) whose magnitude is extremely regular (SD = 328 m; Fig. 4).
-Grounding zone wedges, on the other hand, are more widely ( $\mu=2,100$ m) and less consistently spaced (SD = 3,430 m), just as they are less consistent in their overall form.
-These population data are consistent with the extremely regular visual appearance of moraine sequences comprising 10s-100s of individuals (Fig. 3A, B), and with much more varied examples of grounding zone wedge retreat assemblages in which there may be either a noticeable gap between the toe of one feature and the proximal slope of the next feature (Fig. 6A) or pronounced stacking of individual features (Figs. 3E, 6B, 6C).
-In the eastern Ross Sea, even larger (>100 km) magnitude back-steps are separated by extensive zones of pristine mega-scale glacial lineations, recording significant retreat events when ice floated off the bed in the intermediate area, thus preserving the underlying subglacial landform assemblage (Mosola and Anderson, 2006; Bart and Owolana, 2012; Halberstadt et al., 2016; Bart et al., 2017).
+Retreat sequences defined by recessional moraines indicate short-distance retreat steps (mean spacing $\mu = 419 \text{ m}$) whose magnitude is extremely regular (SD = 328 m; Fig. 4).
+Grounding zone wedges, however, are more widely ($\mu = 2100 \text{ m}$) and less consistently spaced (SD = 3430 m), just as they are less consistent in their overall form.
+These population data are consistent with the extremely regular visual appearance of moraine sequences comprising tens to hundreds of individuals (Fig. 3a, b), and with much more varied examples of grounding zone wedge retreat assemblages in which there may be either a noticeable gap between the toe of one feature and the proximal slope of the next feature (Fig. 6a) or pronounced stacking of individual features (Figs. 3e, 6b, c).
+In the eastern Ross Sea, even larger-magnitude (> 100 km) backsteps are separated by extensive zones of pristine megascale glacial lineations, recording significant retreat events when ice floated off the bed in the intermediate area, thus preserving the underlying subglacial landform assemblage (Mosola and Anderson, 2006; Bart and Owolana, 2012; Halberstadt et al., 2016; Bart et al., 2017).
 Overall, grounding lines that produce a grounding zone wedge undergo retreat in a much more inconsistent manner than those favouring moraine formation, with the magnitude of retreat events being more variable where clusters of grounding zone wedges form.

-As with their spacing, recessional moraines have a tight size distribution (Fig. 4, 5), indicating not only consistency in retreat event magnitude but also in the duration that a grounding line position is occupied.
-Their small size would suggest that this duration is typically short, following our finding that a paired sequence of laterally continuous wedges and moraines (Fig. 6A) has both lower sediment supply and shorter occupation time where the grounding line produces a moraine.
-(Section 4.2.2).
-Features of comparable scale to our Ross Sea moraine population (e.g. Fig. 5C) are commonly interpreted as De Geer moraines, considered to form annually or sub-/multi-annually (Lindén and Möller, 2005; Todd et al, 2007; Ojala et al., 2015).

-Grounding zone wedges represent longer duration grounding line positions, indicated by both their larger sediment contentsize and, we argue here, by their greater sinuosity and asymmetry that both scale with landform size and take time to develop with growth.
-Published estimates of grounding zone wedge formation time suggest timescales of decades to millennia (Anandakrishnan et al., 2007; Nygård et al, 2007; Jakobsson et al., 2012; Klages et al., 2014; Bart et al., 2017), though these typically relate to individuals larger than those found within our dataset (Fig. 5B).
-Our paired group of small-scale (<10 m in amplitude) grounding zone wedges and recessional moraines indicates grounding zone wedge formation timescales approximately twice as long as their moraine counterparts.
-The wedges in this group are among the smallest in our dataset and we estimate grounding zone wedge occupation in our study area on multi-annual to centennial timescales, as suggested by (Simkins et al., 2017b; Greenwood et al., in press).
+As with their spacing, recessional moraines have a tight size distribution (Figs. 4, 5), indicating not only consistency in retreat event magnitude but also in the duration that a grounding line position is occupied.
+Their small size would suggest that this duration is typically short (Sect.
+4.2.2).
+Features of comparable scale to our Ross Sea moraine population (e.g. Fig. 5c) are commonly interpreted as de Geer moraines, considered to form annually or sub-/multiannually (Lindén and Möller, 2005; Todd et al., 2007; Ojala et al., 2015).
+Grounding zone wedges represent longerduration grounding line positions, indicated by both their size and, we argue here, by their greater sinuosity and asymmetry that both develop with growth.
+Published estimates of grounding zone wedge formation time suggest timescales of decades to millennia (Anandakrishnan et al., 2007; Nygård et al., 2007; Jakobsson et al., 2012; Klages et al., 2014; Bart et al., 2017), though these typically relate to individuals larger than those found within our dataset (Fig. 5b).
+Our paired group of small-scale (< 10 m in amplitude) grounding zone wedges and recessional moraines indicates grounding zone wedge formation timescales approximately twice as long as their moraine counterparts.
+The wedges in this group are among the smallest in our dataset and we estimate grounding zone wedge occupation in our study area on multi-annual to centennial timescales (Simkins et al., 2017b; Greenwood et al., 2018).

-Fig. + (2017).
-Therefore, 13A-B conceptually summarises two modes of retreat: i) grounding zone wedges represent longer duration standstills, indicating a more prolonged grounding line configuration.
-Contrastingly, larger retreat events, and inconsistency in both of these; ii) recessional moraines indicate a mode of retreat that is regular and consistent (i.e. predictable), retreat mode, with small retreat steps, yet more frequent and punctuated by short-lived grounding positions.
-These landform based patterns of retreat are conceptually summarized in Fig. 13A B. Given that retreat magnitude and standstill duration work against each other, the net rate of grounding line retreat on a regional scale may not differ between these two scenarios.
+Figure 13a, b conceptually summarise two modes of retreat: (i) grounding zone wedges represent longer-duration standstills, larger retreat events, and inconsistency in both of these; (ii) recessional moraines indicate a regular and consistent retreat mode, with small retreat steps, yet punctuated by short-lived grounding positions.
+Given that retreat magnitude and standstill duration work against each other, the net rate of grounding line retreat on a regional scale may not differ between these two scenarios.